makmary/alignment-experiments/README.md

 With `pixsfm`, you can:

 - reconstruct and refine a scene using hloc, from scratch or with given camera poses
-- localize and refine new query images using hloc
+- localize and refine new query images using hloc and PixSfM
-- run the keypoint or bundle adjustments on a COLMAP database or 3D model
+- run the featuremetric keypoint or feature-reference bundle adjustments on a COLMAP database or 3D model
-- evaluate the refinement with new dense or sparse features on the ETH3D dataset

 ### Report
 You can read a report about results [here](https://docs.google.com/document/d/1Cv0MAno0lxjvyMcI2BiIOtPkgvDE5eKsuz-4B2ji0t8/edit?usp=sharing).